Debit and Cash Only

 Step 4: Evaluating product performance

-Getting on our menu may be tough, but staying there takes work, too.
+Getting on The Travel Agency’s menu may be tough, but staying there takes work, too.

 “We have limited space, so we define what [performance success] looks like upfront,” Vautrin said.
 “We track purchases and repeat purchases of each of the products.”